-The Hypervisor is a collection of software modules that provides virtualization of hardware resources (e.g., CPU/GPU, Memory, Network, and Storage) and thus enables multiple computing stacks (basically made of an OS and application programs) to be run on a single physical host.
+The Hypervisor is a collection of software modules the core software that provides server virtualization.
+Along with its supporting modules, it enables virtualization of all hardware resources (e.g., CPU/GPU, Memory, Network, and Storage) and thus enables multiple computing stacks (basically made of an OS and application programs) to be run on a single physical host.
 Such a physical host is called a Virtualized Host (also referred to as a Hypervisor Host in this document), and the individual computing stacks are encapsulated in an artifact called Virtual Machines (VMs).
 To be an independent executable entity, the definition of a VM should include resources (e.g., CPU, Memory, etc.) allocated to it.
 The VMs are also called "Guests," and the operating system (OS) running inside each of them is called "Guest OS."
 The resources associated with a VM are virtual resources as opposed to physical resources associated with a physical host.
+The hypervisor together with these supporting modules and the hosting hardware constitute the hypervisor platform.